Doushabao233/MusicPlayer/readme.md

 On July 12th, I deleted the previously designed UI and decided to start with something simple.
 "A journey of a thousand miles begins with a single step."
 I should first focus on implementing background music playback and lyrics extraction/display features.
 After an hour of debugging, I managed to accomplish the display of lyrics and background music playback.
 In that fleeting moment of its smooth operation, I felt satisfied, yet it didn't fully meet my desired outcome.
 However, I'm still puzzled about the next steps...
 What should I use to achieve it?
 Tkinter, PyQT, Pygame, or HTML+CSS?
 Regardless of which path I choose, I have to pay the price for my initial imaginative ideas.
 To fulfill those aspirations, I might have to implement AAML lyric parsing, Gaussian blur effects, audio background playback, support for various formats like MP3/WAV/OGG, automatic search for artist lyrics information...
 As for Gaussian blur effects, I believe it would be difficult or even impossible to achieve using Tkinter or PyQT.
 In terms of difficulty, I am more inclined to choose Pygame, which I have a certain foundation in.
 Additionally, based on my knowledge, Pygame can fulfill some of the rendering requirements.

 On July 13th, the basic roadmap using Pygame for development has been finalized.
-MusicPlayer v2 is complete, or at least it has a GUI interface.
+MusicPlayer v2 development begins, at least with a GUI interface.
+Particle effects have been added during music playback.

+For more updates, please refer to the commit history.

+# Release

+Since the program is not yet complete, I am not considering how to package the pygame program as an executable (exe) at the moment.
+Therefore, there is no release for this project temporarily.
+If you want to experience it, you can clone the repository, install Python and the required libraries, and run it yourself.

+# Plans

+- [X] Particle effects during music playback.
+- [ ] More UI interfaces.
+- [ ] Lyrics display.
+- [ ] Gaussian blur for lyrics.
+- [ ] Window resizing (not a high priority at the moment).
+- [ ] Automatic scraping of lyrics, album covers, and other information (not a high priority at the moment).

 ###### Translated by ChatGPT.